All Students Welcome!

 The Undergraduate Research Symposium is an annual showcase for undergraduate student researchers to present their work to the university community.
 The symposium is an interdisciplinary event that showcases research and creative activities from across campus.
 Hundreds of student researchers, including those from the FSU's Undergraduate Research Opportunity Program (UROP), present their work as poster presentations.

-The 16th Annual Undergraduate Research Symposium was held Tuesday, March 29th in the Oglesby Union Ballroom.
-All disciplines, class years and experience levels are welcome to apply to next year's symposium.
+The 17th annual Undergraduate Research Symposium will be held Tuesday, March 28th in the Oglesby Union Ballroom from 9:30 am - 4:15 pm.
+All disciplines, class years and experience levels are welcome to apply.
 The Symposium is also a great opportunity for Garnet and Gold Scholars to culminate their research project with a poster presentation.

 Applications are due by February 16, 2017.